NikhilKalloli/Voice-Recognition/README.md

 ## Working
 #### **Model Architecture:**
 This speech embedding model architecture utilizes a stack of two LSTM layers following the computation of the mel-frequency spectrogram from the input audio data in the time domain.
-The model architecture includes a Dense layer that outputs the final audio embeddings.
-The total number of parameters is 641k.
+The model architecture includes a Dense layer that outputs the final audio embeddings.The total number of parameters is 641k.

 #### **Dataset:**
-In this work, the Mozilla Common Voice dataset was used.
+In this work, the [Mozilla Common Voice dataset](https://commonvoice.mozilla.org/en/datasets) was used.
 It contains a large amount of voice samples, including client_id, the audio file, the sentence that was spoken and some features about the speaker (age, gender, etc).

 #### **Training:**
 Training involves preprocessing audio samples, utilizing triplet loss, and training on a large dataset.

 #### **Applications:**
 This model enables identity verification from speech, offering applications in audio diarization, identity verification, and transfer learning.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or new features to suggest, please create a pull request.